 “This is my second year working in residence life.
 Last year I was a Resident Assistant in the Oaks, building 3, and this year I am the Senior Resident Assistant for Oaks, buildings 1-3,” says Dubuque, Iowa, native Jo Dienst ’19.
 “Residence life has been a really great way for me to get to know people, as well as develop as a leader.
 I get to help build off of the great community on campus that drew me here in the first place.”

 3. The Residence Halls

-There are eight residence halls on campus: Madrigrano Family Residence Hall, Denhart Hall, Tarble Hall, Johnson Hall, and Swenson Hall are more traditional.
+There are eight residence halls on campus: Madrigrano Family Residence Hall, Denhart Hall, Tarble Hall, and Johnson Hall are more traditional.
 Tarble is an all-female hall that houses three sororities and two study-intensive wings.
-Swenson Hall houses around 30 all-male residents; half of the rooms include a private bathroom.
 The Oaks Village offers shared suite-style rooms that include private bathrooms.
 The new Tower Residence Hall is arranged in a similar setup, but with four students occupying two rooms connected by a shared bathroom.
-The Campus Apartments, located on the north side of Carthage across from the Smeds Tennis Center, give upperclass students a chance to experience apartment living before graduation.
+The Parkway Apartments, located on the north side of Carthage across from the Smeds Tennis Center, and Swenson Hall give graduate students a chance to live on campus.